-Now, let’s enjoy her seventh snippet:
+Now, let’s enjoy Barbara’s ninth snippet:

-A little more about A Winter Knight:
+A little more about The Lady of the Forest:

-Buy the book:
+Buy the book on Amazon!

 That’s all for this Medieval Monday.
 See you next week! 🙂